rramadev/Store-Manager-Appv2/README.md

 2) Type: `npm install`
     This installs the dependencies as defined in the package.json file.

-3) Type: `npm start`
+3) Type: `ng serve --open`
-    This launches the builder to transpile the typescript files to js and to compile the sass files to css and wait for ts changes.
-It also starts the lite-server and launches the browser to run the application.
+    This launches the builder to compile the files to the dist/ directory and wait for changes.
+It also starts the http-server and launches the browser to run the application on http://localhost:4200/.